Sileshi-Adal/CGI_PROGRAMING_TASK/README.md

 # PROGRAMING_TASK

 ## web scraping programming using regular expression
-This program is a Python 3.6.3  Web scraping programming task, which scraps the a configured grouped list of urls based on the given regular expersion codes as an input_file and save the fetched content as a result_file.text form.
+This program is a Python 3.6.3  Web scraping programming task, which scraps a configured grouped list of urls based on the given regular expersion codes as an input_file and save the fetched content as a result_file.text form.

 ## Task_Requirement